 British romantic comedy Love Actually has been considered one of the top Christmas movies since it was released in 2003.
 It appears in Rotten Tomatoes' top 50, Vulture's top 30, and The Independent's top 10.

 But what makes this movie so great?
 Why does it continue to be watched during the festive season year after year despite it being over 15 years old?
-Here are ten reasons why Love Actually is still considered one of the best Christmas flicks ever.
+Here are ten reasons (please note that spoilers are included) why Love Actually is still considered one of the best Christmas flicks ever:

 1. It's About Regular People